laughingbiscuit/seandavis.sh/index.md

 universal HTTP client.
 It's installed by default on many systems and its creator, [Daniel Stenberg](https://daniel.haxx.se/) is a great role model for maintaining and open source project.

+## Pandoc

+I believe that plain text files are the best way of record, sharing and evolving information - however not everybody likes reading it.
+By using pandoc, I can generate websites (such as this one), word and powerpoint docs.

+When generating documents for work, they may need styling to fit brand guidelines.
+I find the latex syntax unintuitative and prefer to use `weasyprint` and `css` to easily change fonts, colours and other styles.
+This requires python which is a bit heavy, so I try to avoid the need to style my docs where possible.

+## Git

+Needs no explanation.

 ## Headless Chrome